mlokhandwala/vui/readme.md

 You can clone with the base model quite well but it's not perfect as hasn't seen that much audio / wasn't trained for long

+# Research

+vui is a llama based transformer that predicts audio tokens.

 # FAQ

 1) Was developed with on two 4090's https://x.com/harrycblum/status/1752698806184063153